Tron: Plot

 Tron enlists help from Yori, a sympathetic program, and at an I/O tower receives information from Alan necessary to destroy the MCP.
 Flynn rejoins them, and the three board a hijacked solar sailer to reach the MCP's core.
 However, Sark's command ship destroys the sailer, capturing Flynn and Yori and presumably killing Tron.
-Sark leaves the command ship and orders its deresolution, but Flynn keeps it intact by again manipulating the mainframe, while Sark reaches the MCP's core on a shuttle carrying captured programs.
-While the MCP attempts to absorb captive programs, Tron, who turns out to have survived, confronts Sark and critically injures him, prompting the MCP to give him all its functions.
-Realizing that his ability to manipulate the mainframe might give Tron an opening, Flynn leaps into the beam of the MCP, distracting it.
-Seeing the break in the MCP's shield, Tron attacks through the gap and destroys the MCP and Sark, ending the MCP's control over the mainframe and allowing the captured programs to communicate with users again.
+Sark leaves the command ship and orders its deresolution, but Flynn keeps it intact by manipulating the system again.

+Sark reaches the MCP's core on a shuttle carrying captured programs deemed powerful or useful.
+While the MCP attempts to absorb these programs, Tron, who is still alive, confronts Sark and critically injures him, prompting the MCP to give Sark all its functions.
+Realizing that his ability to manipulate the system might give Tron an opening, Flynn leaps into the beam of the MCP, distracting it.
+Seeing a break in the MCP's shield, Tron attacks through the gap and destroys the MCP and Sark, ending the MCP's control over the system and allowing the captured programs to communicate with users again.

-Flynn reappears in the real world, rematerialized at his terminal.
-Tron's victory in the mainframe has released all lockouts on computer access, and a nearby printer produces the evidence that Dillinger had plagiarized Flynn's creations.
-The next morning, Dillinger enters his office to find the MCP deactivated and the proof of his theft publicized, but is nevertheless glad that the MCP is destroyed.
-Subsequently, Dillinger is terminated while Flynn is promoted to CEO of ENCOM, and is happily greeted by Alan and Lora as their new boss.
+Flynn reappears in the real world, rematerialized at the terminal.
+Tron's victory in the system has released all lockouts on computer access, and a nearby printer proves that Dillinger had plagiarized Flynn's creations.
+The next morning, Dillinger enters his office to find the MCP deactivated and the proof of his theft publicized.
+Flynn is subsequently promoted to CEO of ENCOM and is happily greeted by Alan and Lora as their new boss.